 The Thesis Plan is intended primarily for those students who expect to continue graduate work beyond the Master’s level or who need or desire the full range of professional experience, including intensive research and writing.
 It assures training in research techniques and the preparation of scholarly papers, culminating in the submission of a thesis.

 Fields of Concentration

 - War & Society

 Students must meet all requirements of the School of Graduate Studies and show a reading knowledge of a foreign language when deemed necessary for thesis research as determined by their thesis advisor.
-Students take HST 7000 (Historical Methods) and select two fields of concentration.
+Students take HST 7000 (Historical Methods) and select either two fields of concentration or choose War & Society as a single concentration.
 Each field of concentration will have a minimum of 12 hours of course work, with a minimum of two 7000-level courses.
 Near the end of their studies, and after submitting a prospectus approved by the student's thesis committee, students will register for 3-6 hours of HST 7950 (thesis).
 HST 7950 will conclude with an oral defense of the thesis before a panel of three professors, chaired by the thesis advisor.
 Students may petition the graduate studies committee to grant exceptions to field of concentration.

 The Thesis plan can also be dedicated entirely to the concentration in War and Society.

 - History Courses numbered 7000-7460: 12 credit hours (minimum)

 - History Courses numbered 6000-6870: 12 credit hours